chrmsantos/chainsaw/README.md

 ### Quick Install (Recommended)

 1. Download the project (or copy the files to a trusted folder).
-2. Import `src/chainsaw.bas` into Word’s VBA editor (ALT+F11).
+2. Import the required `.bas` modules into Word’s VBA editor (ALT+F11 → File > Import File...).
-3. Optionally import `config/Word Personalizações.exportedUI` into Word to add ribbon/QAT buttons.
+3. (Optional) Import ribbon customizations from `config/Word Personalizações.exportedUI`.

 ### Manual Installation